 What kind of chocolate should I use for the ganache?
 I use 70% dark chocolate for the ganache.
 I love how the bitterness of the dark chocolate complements the sweetness of the pecan filling!
 If you don’t have dark chocolate on hand, semisweet chocolate would be delicious too!

 What is the best pan to use for this tart?
-I highly recommend using a springform pan to make removing this chocolate bourbon pecan tart easy-peasy.
+I highly recommend using a springform pan to make removing the tart easy-peasy.
 If you don’t have a springform pan on hand, you can use a 9” cake pan.
 You’ll want to make sure you grease & line the pan well & make sure the tart has cooled completely before turning it out.

 A few notes before you bake: